 I remember when I was 13 the things were way different and there was not so much tech bandwagon going on.
-In the name of electronic gadget or game all I wanted was an 8-bit cassette game console (which I eventually got after a lot of nudging and a little whining).
+In the name of an electronic gadget or game all I wanted was an 8-bit cassette game console (which I eventually got after a lot of nudging and a little whining).

-So what’s actually going on?
+So what’s Actually Going on?

 Do you know which people are on your kid’s Facebook friend list?
 Do you have any idea what kind of strangers your daughter is chatting to these days?
 Doesn’t it develop a concern in you?
-Well, sure it does and the good thing is that even Facebook is aware of all this concern among the parents and in response to that it is kicking out more than 20,000 users which are underage every day (Source: CNN).
+Well, sure it does and the good thing is that even Facebook is aware of all this concern among the parents, and in response to that it is kicking out more than 20,000 users who are underage every day (Source: CNN).

 Facebook is full of people and groups you wouldn’t want your kids to interact with (at least until they attain a considerable age or Facebook improves the privacy features for kids).
-Thus, as a responsible mother or father you must check out if your kids have accounts there and do the needful.
+Thus, as a responsible mother or father, you must check out if your kids have accounts there and do the needful.

 When Facebook is no good for kids, are there any sites where they can make healthy networks?

-Yes, there indeed are some good websites where your kids can develop healthy bonds with other children and at the same time they can extend the boundaries of their ken and knowledge.
-Here are a few such sites-
+Yes, there indeed are some good websites where your kids can develop healthy bonds with other children and at the same time, they can extend the boundaries of their ken and knowledge.

-Taking everloop for instance, as you will just take a look at the homepage of this website you will immediately feel that the site is so welcoming is kid-friendly.
-There are games, music stuff, and other interesting content which is aptly put there for your kids.
+Taking every loop for instance, as you will just take a look at the homepage of this website you will immediately feel that the site is so welcoming is kid-friendly.
+There are games, music stuff, and other interesting content that is aptly put there for your kids.

 And we discourage bullying and reward good citizenship.
 It’s kids-only and it’s free, so come on in!”.
 How about that?
-Even Commonsensemedia has rated the site with 4 stars on a scale of 5 on the basis of factors like positive messages, safety and privacy.
+Even Commonsensemedia has rated the site with 4 stars on a scale of 5 on the basis of factors like positive messages, safety, and privacy.
 Are you convinced now?
 If still not then you can check out the site and see for yourself.

-However, to preserve safety and privacy of your kids you just need to keep an eye on them and on what they are doing in the realm of World Wide Web and occasionally let them know the do’s and don’t’s of it.
+However, to preserve the safety and privacy of your kids you just need to keep an eye on them and on what they are doing in the realm of the World Wide Web and occasionally let them know they do’s and don’t’s of it.